imaman/bigband/modules/septima-lang/README.md

 ### Conversions

-Unlike JavaScript's automatic type coercion, Septima requires an explicit conversion from value of one type to another.
-It provides three main conversion functions that work almost identically to their JavaScript counterparts.
+Unlike JavaScript's automatic type coercion, Septima requires explicit conversion between different types.
+It provides three conversion functions that closely mirror their JavaScript counterparts in behavior.

-The `String` function converts any value to a string in a predictable way:
+The `String` function converts any value to its string representation:

 ```javascript
 String(42) // "42"